Mo-Khalifa96/Data-Analysis-and-Machine-Learning-for-Predictive-Pricing/README.md

 ## About The Data
 **As mentioned, the data being analyzed here is based on an automobile dataset comprised of a variety of car characteristics, including key characteristics such as car brand, horsepower, engine type, and its original pricing.
-The automobile dataset can be accessed from the attached excel file or by clicking [here](https://archive.ics.uci.edu/ml/machine-learning-databases/autos/imports-85.data).**
+The automobile dataset can be accessed from the attached Excel file or by clicking [here](https://archive.ics.uci.edu/ml/machine-learning-databases/autos/imports-85.data).**
 <br>

-**You can view each coloumn in the set and its describtion in the table below:** <br>
+**You can view each coloumn in the set and its description in the table below:** <br>
 <br>

 | **Variable**          | **Description**                                                                                  |